 There are some specific tasks that can help you settle back into your academic studies, depending on your situation.

-There is a dedicated Learning Skills Hub module Successfully starting a new academic year.
+There is a dedicated Learning Skills Hub module - Successfully returning to a new academic year.
 This will help you hit the ground running by using the quick guide with helpful tips, links and reminders to reflect on your journey so far and the next steps for your new academic year.

 You may also be looking to complete a placement or work experience as part of your degree to help develop your skills, knowledge, and networks.
 If you are, then make sure you speak to our friendly Careers and Enterprise Team who can support you.
 This may be through finding opportunities, applying for the Career Development Fund, or knowing how to make the most out of your experience.